ansible-collections/cloud-content-handbook/Proposals/core_collection_dependency.md

 1. **Version Compatibility:**

 	- Each collection must define a minimum supported ansible-core version using the `requires_ansible` field in `meta/runtime.yml`.

-	- Major releases of collections should align with officially released and actively supported versions of ansible-core.
-These supported versions can be determined by referencing [Red Hat’s Ansible Automation Platform life cycle policy](https://access.redhat.com/support/policy/updates/ansible-automation-platform#dates).
-Specifically, the “Maintenance Support 2” end date indicates the end of life (EOL).
-The ansible-core versions supported in the corresponding AAP releases should be considered when defining the minimum `requires_ansible` value.

-	- From the AAP lifecycle document, we can identify the **minimum supported ansible-core version** for each AAP release.
-Collections should support ansible-core versions starting from that minimum up to the latest available version.

 	- The **latest major version** of a collection should support at least the **latest two stable versions** of ansible-core.

 	- Support for the other ansible-core versions (needed by AAP) can be maintained in **separate stable branches** of the collection (e.g., `stable-8`, `stable-9`), depending on usage, product needs, and team capacity.